rdimaio/eliza-py/README.md

     otherwise the program would "remember" your input (or another user's input) from past sessions, even though each session should only focus on the current user's present thoughts.)
 - `DLIST` in the original implementation is called `tag` in this implementation.
 It works the same way.
+- In the original implementation, the keyword `my` is associated with the memory stack (p.
+6);
+in this implementation, the memory stack is called when no matching decomposition rule is found.

 ## Why JSON and not CSV?
 Each keyword has a **variable** amount of decomposition rules,